 “Our Internet disappeared at the end of March.
 There was also no connection.
 Therefore, they could no longer somehow check my subscriptions on Facebook or my likes,” recalls Nikolai.

-In the end, the Russians found yellow and blue scarves from the Kharkov football team “Metalist,” which the man had been a fan of for a long time.
+In the end, the Russians found yellow and blue scarves from the Kharkov football team “Metalist”, for which the man had been a fan for a long time.
 They also found photographs from football matches in which Nikolai was wearing this scarf.
 Each such discovery made the Russians very angry.

-However, most of all they were angry and at the same time delighted when they found a homemade “ID” of a participant in the Revolution of Dignity in an old notebook.
+However, most of all they were angry and at the same time delighted when they found a homemade “identity” of a participant in the Revolution of Dignity in an old notebook.

 “They tortured me with a stun gun and pliers.”
 A policeman from Izyum, survived the dungeons of the racists and did not betray